-Register an account on the Sopra Steria/UKVCAS website
+The Sopra Steria/UKVCAS website

-It is on this website that you will book the appointment, as well as pay for any additional services (such as the document scanning service).
+It is on this website that you will book the appointment as well as pay for any additional services (such as the document scanning service).

-In order to register, you will need the UAN, which stands for ‘Unique Application Number’.
+To register, you will need the UAN, which stands for ‘Unique Application Number’.

-At this point, you will already have been issued a UAN, as it will have automatically be generated when the online application is submitted.
+At this point, you will already have been issued a UAN, as it will automatically be generated when the online application is submitted.

-It is generally visible on:
+It is normally visible on:

 - the top left-hand corner of your online application form PDF (available on the online application website); and

-“I have paid the Home Offices fees on the online application but I have not received the information I need to create an account.”
+“I have paid the Home Offices fees on the online application but I have not received the information that I need to create an account.”